dockur/windows/readme.md

     VERSION: "https://example.com/win.iso"
   ```

-  Alternatively, you can also use a local file directly to skip the download, by binding it in your compose file in this way:
+  Alternatively, you can also skip the download and use a local file instead, by binding it in your compose file in this way:

   ```yaml
   volumes: